Abdomen and Pelvis Ultrasound

 Available at Bray, Grafton Street, Gorey

-Please note: You will need a referral letter from a GP with an Irish Medical Council (IMC) number dated within 6 months.
+*PLEASE NOTE: This scan requires a referral letter from a GP with an Irish Medical Council (IMC) number dated within 6 months.

 Information on the Abdominal and Pelvic Ultrasound